-Keeping all the family happy on vacation can be just as exhausting as the daily grind you’re trying to escape.
+Keeping all the family happy on holiday can be just as exhausting as the daily grind you’re trying to escape.
 Thankfully, there are plenty of amazing hotels around the world that cater to all ages and attitudes, from tiny toddlers to temperamental teens.
-We’ve picked out some of our top family friendly hotels; from tree houses in Swedish Lapland to tents in the Canadian wilderness, from deep in the jungle to desert adventures, read on for some inspiration for your next family vacation.
+We’ve picked out some of our top family friendly hotels; from tree houses in Swedish Lapland to tents in the Canadian wilderness, from deep in the jungle to desert adventures, read on for some inspiration for your next family holiday.
 Are we there yet?

 Where: In the south of Italy, nestled on the Puglian coast.
 Newly built in the traditional style, this is a high-end vision of rural, romantic Italy; think olive trees, walled courtyards, white stone, and thousands of twinkling candles.